marggx/marggx/README.md

 I specialize in building scalable and maintainable applications, from enterprise e-commerce solutions to modular Point-of-Sale systems.
 With deep experience in PHP (Symfony, Shopware) and DevOps tools like Docker and GitLab CI.

-I'm currently **open to new opportunities** and looking for a position where I can contribute to impactful products, work with modern stacks, and grow as part of a forward-thinking team.

 - 💼 4+ years professional experience as Fullstack Engineer
 - 🔭 Most recently focused on PHP (Symfony, Shopware), Vue.js, and Docker
 - 📚 Actively learning Go (Golang)